 Delphin TopMessage Modular Data Acquisition System

 Management installed a Delphin TopMessage data acquisition system equipped with an ADIT module and a DIOT module with 11 pulse counter inputs.
-The system’s 10 universal analog inputs enabled an easy connection of the sensors via screw terminals, and could handle 30 analog inputs or 48 digital inputs.
+The system’s 10 universal analog inputs enabled an easy connection to the sensors via screw terminals and could handle 30 analog inputs or 48 digital inputs.
 The modular and scalable TopMessage device offered the customer a range of I/O modules suitable for any number of channels and sensor types.
 A network interface enabled the TopMessage to be directly connected to a PC workstation or laptop/netbook computer.
-The TopMessage’s universal inputs enabled the connection of signals of any type including non-isolated signals, so that costly measurement transducers were unnecessary.
+The TopMessage’s universal inputs enabled the connection of signals of any type including non-isolated signals so that costly measurement transducers were unnecessary.
 Potential isolation between channels and differential inputs saved both time and money.
 Measurements were made at high accuracy with up to 24-bit resolution.
 Signal conditioning took place within the device, which also supported connection to external equipment and PLC control.
 Configuration was handled via PC, while data transmission was handled via LAN (internet/intranet).
-Additionally, an optional integrated data memory could permanently store up to 128 million measurement values without PC support and with edge or level triggering.
+Additionally, an optionally integrated data memory could permanently store up to 128 million measurement values without PC support and with an edge or level triggering.